 Coloring discolored concrete with a chemical stain is another way of making color deviations less noticeable.
 Darker colors generally hide color variations more effectively.
 Chemical dyes can be used on concrete indoors or outdoors.

 Concrete Discoloration Causes

 Rare discolorations ranging from beige to red / orange have been reported in Wisconsin, Illinois, Louisiana, and other states.
-This type of discoloration is more likely to occur in times of high relative humidity and high ambient temperatures.
+This discoloration is more likely to occur in times of high relative humidity and ambient temperatures.
 Often with specific types and amounts of wet curing.
 In addition, fly ash aggravates stains by intensifying the color.

 Blotchy Concrete Remedies

-Fast-drying of concrete leads to insufficient humidity to produce the color, while the continuous immersion does not allow air access.
+Fast-drying of concrete leads to insufficient humidity to produce the color, while continuous immersion does not allow air access.
 In both cases, there is no discoloration.
-Therefore, keeping the concrete entirely wet for the required curing time and then drying it as quickly as possible is recommended.
+Therefore, keeping the concrete wet for the required curing time and drying it as quickly as possible is recommended.
 For example, a wet canvas covered with plastic sheeting should be removed in the morning of a hot day rather than in the evening or before it rains.

 These types of stains are difficult to remove.
 Commercial sodium bisulfate cleaners successfully remove the color; however, the difference between cleaned and stained areas decreases over several weeks.

 The following chemicals are highly ineffective in removing this polish from orange stains: hydrochloric acid (2%), bleach, hydrogen peroxide (3%), phosphoric acid (10%), oxalic acid (3%), and diammonium citrate (0.2M).